TinkerKit/DMXReceiver/README.md

 # DMXReceiver

 Techinal Specifications
-Nominal Input Voltage (DC) 9 to 24 Vdc
-Input Current 	10 A Max
+Nominal Input Voltage (DC) 9 to 24 Vdc (24V is to much for Relays board) Input Current 	10 A Max
 Output Current 	2.5A Max/Ch
 Number of DMX Channels 	4